-We know that mergers cause stress.
-As do all types of major changes.
-Okay ... so who’s causing changes?
+We know that change commonly causes stress.
+Okay ... so who’s causing the changes?

 Usually higher management takes the rap.
 After all, the people at the top call the shots.
 So on the surface it seems fair to accuse them of being a main source of the emotional strain and pressure.
 Plus, if upper management’s actions seem to be the problem, doesn’t it make sense to hold them responsible for providing the solution?